 December 17 marked the beginning of Saturnalia, one of the most popular festivals in Ancient Rome.
-The midwinter celebrations lasted for several days (the number changed through the Roman era) and it was a time for feasting, partying, playing games, gift-giving and role-reversal.
-It was the merriest festival of the year and all work and business were suspended.
+The midwinter celebrations lasted for several days (the number changed through the Roman era), and it was a time of feasting, partying, playing games, gift-giving and role-reversal.
+It was the merriest festival of the year, and all work and business were suspended.

 Long awaited, the seven Saturnalia are now at hand.
 (Macrobius, Saturnalia, I.10.3)

-Saturnalia originated as a farmer’s festival to mark the end of the autumn planting season in honour of Saturnus and, despite Livy’s claim that the festival was established in 496 BC, there is evidence that it began much earlier.
+Saturnalia originated as a farmer’s festival to mark the end of the autumn planting season in honour of Saturnus.
+Despite Livy’s claim that the festival was established in 496 BC, there is evidence that it began much earlier.
 Originally the festival was celebrated on a single day, on the fourteenth before the Kalends of January (December 19), but it was later extended to three days.
 With the Julian reform of the calendar, Saturnalia was celebrated sixteen days before the Kalends of January (December 17).
-However, by the end of the Republic the festival was so popular that it expanded to cover a week.
-The emperor Augustus would shorten it to a three-day holiday during his reign but Caligula later extended it to five days.
-According to the author Macrobius, the celebration of Saturnalia was extended with the Sigallaria on the 10th day before the Kalends (December 23) so named for the small terracotta figurines which were sold in Roman shops and given as gifts to children.
+However, by the end of the Republic, the festival was so popular that it expanded to cover a week.
+The emperor Augustus shortened it to a three-day holiday during his reign, but Caligula later extended it to five days.
+According to Macrobius, the celebration of Saturnalia was extended with the Sigallaria on the 10th day before the Kalends (December 23), so named for the small terracotta figurines sold in Roman shops and given as gifts to children.

 Saturnalia was described by 1st century AD poet Gaius Valerius Catullus as “the best of days”.
-It was certainly the most popular holiday in the Roman calendar.
+It was undoubtedly the most popular holiday in the Roman calendar.

-The god Saturnus, who gave his name to the festival, was regarded as chief of the Roman gods.
+Saturnus, who gave his name to the festival, was regarded as the chief of the Roman gods.
 The Romans equated him with the Greek agricultural deity Kronos.
 Exiled from Olympus by Zeus, Saturnus ruled Latium in a happy and innocent “golden age”, a time when peace, harmony and prosperity prevailed.
-He taught humanity important agricultural skills and other peaceful arts.
 Depictions of the god in surviving art show him as a bearded man wearing a veil and brandishing a sickle or a scythe (the symbols of his agricultural function).

-In Rome the celebrations began with a sacrifice at the Temple of Saturnus located at the western end of the forum Romanum and thought to be the oldest Roman temple.
-Following the sacrifice, a lectisternium was held by placing the deity’s image on a sumptuous couch (lectus) with tables and offerings before him, as if Saturnus was really partaking of the things offered in sacrifice and participating in the festivities.
-The cult statue of Saturnus was usually tied together with wool throughout the year but during his festival it was freed from his chains as an act of liberation.
+In Rome, the celebrations began with a sacrifice at the Temple of Saturnus, located at the western end of the Forum Romanum and thought to be the oldest Roman temple.
+Following the sacrifice, a lectisternium was held by placing the deity’s image on a sumptuous couch (lectus) with tables and offerings before him, as if Saturnus was partaking of the things offered in sacrifice and participating in the festivities.
+The cult statue of Saturnus was usually tied together with wool throughout the year, but during his festival, it was freed from his chains as an act of liberation.
 A public banquet followed (convivium publicum).

 After the official rituals, the celebrants would go out to the streets and shout the holiday greeting ‘IO Saturnalia’.
 It was followed by several days of feasting and fun.

 Hadrian is wearing the pilleum, as was the tradition during the festival.
-These pointy hats were traditionally worn by freedmen but during Saturnalia all men, regardless of status, wore the pilleum.
+Freedmen traditionally wore these pointy hats, but during Saturnalia, all men, regardless of status, wore the pilleum.
 Hadrian is set among foliage, holly (sacred to Saturn), pine leaves, candles and images of the god Saturn.
 During the winter festival, the Romans decorated their homes with greenery.
 Garlands and evergreen wreaths bearing red berries were hung over doorways and windows.
-Images of the god Saturn were placed around the altar, candles were lit and a suckling pig was sacrificed to the god.
+Images of Saturn were placed around the altar, candles were lit, and a suckling pig was sacrificed to the god.

 In addition to the large-scale public feasts at the Temple of Saturnus, there was lots of eating and drinking at home and slaves were allowed to join in.
-All schools were closed and most businesses were suspended.
-Dress codes were relaxed and the whole population threw off the toga in favour of something more comfortable.
-Men and women would dress in brightly coloured outfits called synthesis which was like a fancy tunic, creating a carnivalesque atmosphere.
-Children could play at home and received toys as gifts.
+All schools were closed, and most businesses were suspended.
+Dress codes were relaxed, and the whole population ditched the traditional toga in favour of something more relaxed and comfortable.
+Men and women would dress in brightly coloured tunics called synthesis (meaning “put together”), creating a carnivalesque atmosphere.
+Children could play at home and receive toys as gifts.

 Saturnalia also saw the inversion of social roles.
-For example, slaves were permitted to dine with their masters and even demand to be served by them.
+For example, slaves were permitted to dine with their masters and even demanded to be served by them.
 Adults would also serve children.
-People would wear a cap of freedom (the pilleum) which was usually worn by slaves who had been set free.
-Slaves, who ordinarily were not entitled to wear the pilleum, wore it as well, so that everyone enjoyed the same status.
-It was a time for free speech -the poet Horace calls it “December liberty”- and slaves were even allowed to disobey a command without being punished.
+People would wear a cap of freedom (the pilleum), usually worn by slaves who had been set free.
+Slaves, who ordinarily were not entitled to wear the pilleum, also wore it so that everyone enjoyed the same status.
+It was a time of free speech -the poet Horace calls it “December liberty”- and slaves were even allowed to disobey a command without punishment.
 Instead of working, slaves could spend their time playing dice and other games, drinking, feasting and enjoying themselves.

-Gambling and dice-playing in public, normally forbidden, were permitted for all during Saturnalia.
+Normally forbidden, gambling and dice-playing in public were permitted for all during Saturnalia.
 Children usually used nuts as gambling tokens.

-On the first day of Saturnalia, a Princeps Saturnalia was appointed among the whole household by throwing the dice.
-The King of Saturnalia presided over and could command people to do things like to prepare a banquet or sing a song.
-According to Tacitus (Annals, 13.15), the young Nero played that role and mockingly commanded his younger step-brother Britannicus to sing.
+On the first day of Saturnalia, a Saturnalicius princeps was appointed among the whole household by throwing the dice.
+The King of Saturnalia presided over and could command people to do things like prepare a banquet or sing a song.
+According to Tacitus (Annals 13.15), the young Nero played that role and mockingly commanded his younger step-brother Britannicus to sing.

-The last day of Saturnalia (23rd December) was a day of gift-giving when candles as well as small clay or wax figurines (sigillariae) were exchanged as gifts.
+The last day of Saturnalia (December 23) was a day of gift-giving when wax candles and small clay figurines (sigillaria) were exchanged as gifts.
 Other presents could be given too.
 In his many poems about Saturnalia, Martial names both expensive and cheap gifts, including writing tablets, dice, knucklebones, moneyboxes, combs, toothpicks, a hat, a lyre, a hunting knife, oil lamps, perfumes, pipes, a pig, a parrot, a Priapus made of pastry, wine cups and spoons.

 At the Saturnalia and Sigillaria he [Hadrian] often surprised his friends with presents, and he gladly received gifts from them and again gave others in return.